Dynamic Reserve Price Design with Distributed Solving Algorithm: Preliminaries

 \section{Preliminaries}

-A typical description for auction pipeline shows as figure \ref{fig:am}, there're $M$ advertisers in sponsored search scenario to compete for $N$ traffic.
-Due to the intention expressed by the user through a search query, only $K \le M$ suitable advertisers can participate in one traffic competition.
-And for each traffic $i,\forall i \in [N]$, using a second price auction, we allocate the traffic to the advertiser who has the highest $ecpm$. we can estimate the $ecpm_i$ to define the potential revenue we can get, where $ecpm_i$ is $bid_ictr_i$ in cost per click (CPC) model and $bid_i$ is the winner advertiser's bid for traffic $i$, more specifically, the entire revenue can be denoted as
+In a typical auction, advertisers compete for $N$ traffic opportunities in sponsored search scenario, where $N$ represents the traffic volume.
+The traffic $i,\forall i \in [N]$, is allocated to the advertiser who has the highest ECPM.
+The estimated $ecpm_i$ for each traffic signifies the potential revenue, calculated in the Cost Per Click (CPC) model as $ecpm_i = ctr_ibid_i$.
+Here, $bid_i$ and $ctr_i$ are bid price and the estimated CTR of the winning advertiser for traffic $i$, respectively.

-where $x_i$ is the decision variable to decide whether we reserve the traffic, $x_i =1$ denotes sell otherwise we reserve it.
-And if there's no other control strategy, the traffic will be filled by ads as much as possible.
-However, more ads fill means greater potential for compromising the user experience, because the marginal value of ads will decrease.